smartsendio/woocommerce/smart-send-shipping-woocommerce/readme.txt

 == Upgrade Notice ==

 = 8.0.0 =
-Complete redesign of plugin and moved to Shipping Zones.
-OBS: Require completely new configuration.
+8.0 is a major update.
+All functionality if moved to WooCommerce Shipping Zones.
+Make a full site backup, and [review update best practices](https://docs.woocommerce.com/document/how-to-update-your-site) before upgrading.